yujiri.xyz

 Other control sequences

-There are a lot of Ctrl+<letter> sequences that are very useful besides line-editing.
+There are some Ctrl+<letter> sequences that are very useful besides line-editing.